jullienl/HPE-Synergy-baremetal/readme.md

    - `WIN_SPT_creation_Boot_from_Logical_Drive.yml`
    - `WIN_SPT_creation_Boot_from_SAN.yml`

-      >**Note**: For boot from SAN playbooks, it is necessary to activate the native mode of Jinji2 using `Enable_jinja2_native.yml` to define the size of the SAN volume, see the notes in the playbooks.
+      >**Note**: For the boot from SAN playbooks, it is necessary to activate the native mode of Jinji2 to define the size of the SAN volume, for more information, see the notes in the boot from SAN playbooks.

    Server profile templates must meet the following parameters to be compatible with bare metal provsioning playbooks:
    - They must be defined with at least 6 network connections:
       * 2 for management
       * 2 for FCoE
-      * 2 for Production using a network set
+      * 2 for production using a network set

         >**Note**: ESXi playbook adds a second management NIC for vswitch0 and looks for the two NICs connected to the defined network set to create the Distibuted switch for VM traffic.
 RHEL and Windows playbooks only create a team using the first two management NICs.